 develop a condition similar to drug-induced lupus seen in adults.

-Symptoms go away when the child stops taking the medication.
+Symptoms go away when the child stops taking the medicine.